drjingma/drjingma.github.io/README.md

 Now configure GitHub Pages to deploy this branch.
 In `setting/pages` for the repo, configure the source branch to `deploy` and save changes.
 This will trigger a build of the site.

+It is import to reveal the changes by creating a pull request and merge conflicts before the website can be displayed correctly.

 # Configuring the Development Environment on SciComp Hosts

 We need two things- ruby and nodejs.
 These are not typically installed on compute nodes, but are available in modules.
 Run these commands prior to using the bundle commands: